Skip to content

 tests/tracing/test_langsmith_tracing.py

-Unlike a normal unit test, these tests are not focused on validating detailed business logic.
+Unlike a normal unit test, these tests aren’t focused on validating detailed business logic.

 Instead, they serve as repeatable tracing smoke tests that: